And greetings to you once again, ladies and gentlemen, music lovers, thrill seekers all across the fruited plain.

 So now they're all in.

-I mean, there's cursing and there's farting, and it's sweaty and it's dirty and it's vicious and it's brutal.
+I mean, there's cursing and there's farting and it's sweaty and it's dirty and it's vicious and it's brutal.

 All the things women supposedly find.

-I know when you find it yet.
+I know I need to find it yet.

 So the NFL has tried to find a way to bring women into the game.